Human Vapor: Development

-The series originated from discussions between Toho producer Nian Feng and Yeon Sang-ho in 2018, during which Yeon selected The Human Vapor from Toho's "Transforming Human Series" for its blend of speculative science and human drama.
+The series originated from discussions between Toho producers and Yeon Sang-ho in 2018, during which Yeon selected The Human Vapor from Toho's "Transforming Human Series" for its blend of speculative science and human drama.
 Yeon, known for global hits like Train to Busan (2016) and Netflix's Hellbound (2021), emphasized the original film's "skillful sci-fi expressions" and emotional core, stating: "While it is a sci-fi thriller, at its core, it is a story about people.
 We focused on treating human emotions with care and portraying the characters’ humanity."

 Script development took three years, with Ryu Yong-jae—Yeon's collaborator on Parasyte: The Grey (2024)—joining as co-writer.
-Shinzo Katayama, acclaimed for Gannibal (2022), was selected as director for his ability to merge genre elements with intimate storytelling.
+Shinzo Katayama, who was acclaimed for his directing live action TV seriesGannibal (2022), was selected as director for his ability to merge genre elements with intimate storytelling.
 Katayama, upon revisiting the original, noted: "I was intrigued by its blend of human drama and romantic elements, despite featuring an absurd creature like the Human Vapor."

 The project represents Netflix's first partnership with Toho, aiming to revive the studio's tokusatsu legacy for global audiences using cutting-edge VFX.
-WOW POINT, the production company behind Parasyte: The Grey, co-produces, infusing Korean expertise in genre storytelling.
+Wow Point, the production company behind Parasyte: The Grey, co-produces, infusing Korean expertise in genre storytelling.

 Casting

 Casting announcements began in August 2024, with Shun Oguri and Yu Aoi confirmed as leads—reuniting after their last live-action project, the 2001 TV movie Ao to Shiro de Mizuiro (also known as 24 Eyes).
-Yeon specifically envisioned Aoi for her role, citing her performances in Hana & Alice (2004) and The Spy Gone North (2020).
+Yeon specifically envisioned Aoi for her role, citing her performances in Hana & Alice (2004) and Wife of a Spy (2020).
 Oguri, known internationally for Godzilla vs. Kong (2021), was selected for his star power and versatility.
+Suzu Hirose, Kento Hayashi and Yutaka Takenouchi were confirmed to join the main cast in the series as the role of the streamer siblings and former yakuza turned a company president, respectively.
+Japanese model Uta, was chosen as the character's title and antagonist, Human Vapor, marked as his acting debut.

 Filming and post-production

 Principal photography commenced in September 2024 at Toho's Stage 9 in Tokyo, with additional location shoots in Shizuoka Prefecture from February to April 2025.
-Filming wrapped in April 2025 after a brief pause in December 2024 due to Aoi getting a high fever, however, she returned to work after being discharged from the hospital.
+Filming wrapped in April 2025 after a brief pause in December 2024 when Aoi had high fever, however, she returned to work after being discharged from the hospital.
 The production incorporated practical effects alongside CGI to modernize the gaseous transformations, drawing from the original's tokusatsu roots.

 Open casting calls for extras ran through March 2025, offering non-commercial memorabilia as incentives.

+The film's visual effects were handled by Shirogumi, under the same team as Godzilla Minus One (2023).

 Release

-Human Vapor is slated for a global Netflix premiere in April 2026.
+Human Vapor premiered globally on Netflix on July 2, 2026.
 Netflix co-CEO Ted Sarandos highlighted it as a flagship upcoming title during the company's 2025 earnings call, alongside anticipated returns like Bridgerton and One Piece.